Rabbi Yechiel Eckstein

 Garnering Awards and Honors

-Rabbi Eckstein has been named one of the 50 Most Influential Jews in the world by The Jerusalem Post and included multiple times on Newsweek’s list of the 50 Most Influential Rabbis in the U.S. He has been given numerous awards from organizations around the globe, including the prestigious Raoul Wallenberg Award presented to him by the JDC in the Israel Knesset (parliament) by Prime Minister Benjamin Netanyahu and Knesset Speaker Yuli-Yoel Edelstein, the government of Israel’s award for Special Contribution to the Welfare of the People of Israel, the Man of the Year award from the Federation of Jewish Communities presented to him at the Kremlin in Moscow, the Jerusalem Prize by the Economic Forum, and over 100 additional honors and awards from various other groups, including Chamah, Colel Chabad, Friends of the Israel Defense Forces, Hadassah, and more.
+Rabbi Eckstein was named one of the 50 Most Influential Jews in the world by The Jerusalem Post and was included multiple times on Newsweek‘s list of the 50 Most Influential Rabbis in the U.S. The U.S. Congress honored Rabbi Eckstein for his interfaith bridge-building.
+He was given numerous awards from organizations around the globe, including the prestigious Raoul Wallenberg Award presented to him by the JDC in the Israel Knesset (parliament) by Prime Minister Benjamin Netanyahu and Knesset Speaker Yuli-Yoel Edelstein, the government of Israel’s award for Special Contribution to the Welfare of the People of Israel, the Man of the Year award from the Federation of Jewish Communities presented to him at the Kremlin in Moscow, the Jerusalem Prize by the Economic Forum, and over 100 additional honors and awards from various other groups, including Chamah, Colel Chabad, Friends of the Israel Defense Forces, Hadassah, and more.